-Hiring a writer can feel like a gamble.
+Hiring writers for alumni magazines can feel like a gamble.

 “You just never know,” said one editor, talking about her skepticism of freelancers.
 “They might phone it in.
 They might not turn a story in on time.
 The work might be completely off target.”